-The Consolidated Entity has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the AASB that are mandatory for the current reporting period.
-Any new, revised or amending Accounting Standards or Interpretations that are not mandatory have not been early adopted.
+The Consolidated Entity has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the AASB that are mandatory for the current Any new, revised or amending reporting period.
+Accounting Standards or Interpretations that are not mandatory have not been early adopted.
 These are not expected to have a material impact on the Consolidated Entity's financial statements.

-REVENUE
+2. REVENUE

-The consolidated profit/(loss) before income tax includes the following items of 2022 2021
+The consolidated loss before income tax includes the following items of revenue: 2023 2022

-revenue: \$ \$
+\$ \$

 Investment

-Interest revenue 40 810
+Interest revenue 2,469 40

-40 810
+2,469 40

 Other

-Net gain on financial assets at fair value through profit or loss - 11,998,488

-Other income 6,335 96,537
+Other income - 6,335

-6,375 12,095,835
+2,469 6,375